Benji Marshall: Coaching career

 In 2022, it was announced that Marshall would be appointed the Tigers' assistant coach under long-time head coach Tim Sheens, with the original plan being an assistant coach for the 2023 and 2024 NRL seasons, which would see him take over the head coaching role in the 2025 season after Sheens' retirement.

 However due to the Tigers' poor 2023 season, the club mutually parted ways with Sheens in August, with Marshall moving into the head coach role a year earlier than expected.
 Marshall would assume the role in the Tigers' Round 25 match, where the Tigers would break a 10-game losing streak, defeating the Dolphins 24–22.
 The final 3 games of the 2023 NRL season officially do not count toward Marshall's coaching record, as Tim Sheens was still technically the head coach until the conclusion of the season.

 Wests Tigers (2024–)

 Marshall was announced as the new head coach for the Wests Tigers starting in 2024.
 Marshall earned his first win as head coach in round 3 of the 2024 NRL season against Cronulla.

-In Marshall's first season in charge of the club they would finish with the Wooden Spoon after managing to only win six games all year.
+In Marshall's first season in charge of the club they would finish with the wooden spoon after managing to only win six games all year.

 In Marshall's second full season in charge, he guided Wests Tigers to a 13th placed position on the table.

+In the 2026 NRL season, Marshall guided the Wests Tigers to a 15th placed finish.
+After eight rounds, the club was sitting second on the table and it appeared that Marshall had finally turned the clubs fortunes around, however after round 8 the club would only win three games culminating in an eight match losing streak.
+The club also suffered humiliating losses along the way losing to Penrith 68-0, Canberra 56-10 and to Canterbury 32-0.